Algorithmic aspects of rotor-routing and the notion of linear equivalence: Linear equivalence

 \subsection{The rotor-router action}

 In this section, let $G$ be an Eulerian digraph.
 Holroyd et al.~\cite{Holroyd08} defined a group action of the Picard group on the spanning in-arborescences of the graph, using the rotor-router operation.
 We give an interpretation of this group action in terms of the equivalence classes of divisor-and-rotor configurations.
-Using this interpretation, we show that it can be checked in polynomial time, whether a given spanning in-arborescence is the image of another arborescence by a given element of the Picard group.

 \begin{notation} We denote the set of spanning in-arborescences of $G$ rooted at $r$ by $\Arb(G,r)$.
 For a $T\in\Arb(G,r)$, let us denote by $T(v)$ the edge leaving node $v\neq r$.

 For any fixed edge $\overrightarrow{rw}$, the following mapping $\varrho$ is a rotor configuration with exactly one cycle: